DLSU-CCAPDEV/2021T2-G56/README.md

 # CCAPDEV machine project
 Welcome to group 56's repository.
-Our project is to create an Instagram-esque website that's DLSU PUSA cat-themed aptly named Catsallian!
+Our project is to create an Instagram-esque website that's DLSU PUSA-themed—aptly named "catsallian"!

+# how to run things

 # things accomplished
 - heroku compatibility